“We’re talking about the life of a human being, how they live.” Howlin’ Wolf, 1966

 Initially he worked in a factory, but the lively West Memphis club scene, also known as West Helena, captivated Wolf’s attention.
 His big voice and feral-like stage presence made him a popular club attraction.
 At times, he would get down on all fours and “stalk” the audience, like a wolf.

 By this point,Wolf was playing music pretty much full time.
-In 1949 he landed a spot on the KWEM radio station in West Helena.
+In 1949 he landed a spot on the KWEM radio station in West Memphis.
 He had formed a band that included future luminaries of the Blues, Little Junior Parker and Matt “Guitar” Murphy (Blues Brothers), among others.

 Wolf was given an afternoon spot on the KWEM line-up.
 He performed live with his band while promoting his local appearances and read farm reports as part of his show.
 His radio show was widely popular.
 He soon came to the attention of Sam Phillips, owner of the Memphis Recording Studio and the (future) record label, Sun records.
 By this point Wolf had been using musicians like guitarists Willie Johnson and Pat Hare, both Fathers of the Power Chord, and drummer Willie Steele, among others.
 Wolf was also mentoring a young Greenwood Mississippi guitarist, Hubert Sumlin, who would figure greatly in Wolf’s future.